Also known as: alternating lunge jump, jump lunges, split jump lunge, alternating jump lunges

 What is Switch Lunge?

-A Switch Lunge is a medium-level plyometric lunge where you explosively jump and switch legs mid-air to land in the opposite lunge.
-It primarily targets quadriceps, glutes, hamstrings, and calves while improving lower-body power, balance, and hip mobility for athletic movements.
+A switch lunge is a medium-difficulty plyometric lunge where you explosively jump and switch legs midair, landing into alternating lunges.
+It primarily targets the quadriceps, glutes, hamstrings and calves, improving lower-body power, coordination and balance for athletes and fitness enthusiasts.

 How to Do Switch Lunge